ArachnidAbby/chatroom/Readme.md

    3) edit port through line 2 of info.chat
  # client
    1) run the client and type in the name(left entry field), ip (top right entry field), and the port(bottom left entry field)

+   2) restart the client when ever you change the server

 # notes
 1) this is a tcp based server-client system(this means both need to be online to work)